hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

     discover the representations needed to solve arbitrary problems.
 - TODO: Point out that you're now ready to do much more than just this problem.
 - TODO: Talk about ideas for extension and improvement.
+Plug the subsequent fast style transfer article and *Stylist*.

 ## Selected references and further reading